HaleemahK/Insurance_Policy/README.md

 - Insurance coverages
 - Claim frequency

-It purpose is to analyze  pattern in claim behavior, explore the impact of demographic and vehicles characteristics on claims and accesss the relationship between household income, education and insurance claims.
+It purpose is to analyze  pattern in claim behavior, explore the impact of demographic and vehicles characteristics on claims and access the relationship between household income, education and insurance claims.

 # Problem Statement
 Insurance providers struggle to identify patterns in claim behavior and the key factors contributing to higher claims.